mohamaddaakour/python-challenges/Band Generator/README.md

 * **String Concatenation:** Combines multiple strings into a single variable.
 * **User-Friendly Output:** Displays a clear welcome message and the final generated name.

-## Prerequisites
-* Python 3.x installed on your machine.

 ## How to Run
 1. Save the Python code in a file named `main.py`.
 2. Open your terminal or command prompt.